TheMindVirus/liquorice/README.md

 can be connected directly to GPIO pins without an I2C Microcontroller for easier debugging \
 from a baremetal setting such as [pftf-rpi4](https://github.com/pftf/rpi4) UEFI.
 POST codes are arbitrary at this point.

+This may also be useful to Overclockers to get the absolute maximum performance possible \
+out of the Raspberry Pi running UEFI and ACPI compliant Operating Systems.

 # Pinout
 This pinout may vary between revisions of the board and different 7-Segment Displays.
 | Board Pin | Physical Pin | GPIO Pin | Comment |